2 Pallas: Surface features

 Besides one bright spot in the southern hemisphere, the only surface features identified on Pallas are craters.
 As of 2020, 36 craters have been identified, 34 of which are larger than 40 km in diameter.
 Provisional names have been provided for some of them.
 The craters are named after ancient weapons.

 Satellites

 A small moon about 1 kilometer in diameter was suggested based on occultation data from 29 May 1978.
-In 1980, speckle interferometry suggested a much larger satellite, whose existence was later refuted a few years later with occultation data.
+In 1980, speckle interferometry suggested a much larger satellite, whose existence was refuted a few years later with occultation data.